Dushyantgoswami/docs/docs/developers/run/connect-data-layer/mock.md

   --dymint.block_time 0.2s
 ```

 Congrats!
 You are now running a RollApp sequencer.
-Next lets replace the mock DA layer for Celestia!
+Next lets replace the mock data layer for Celestia!